 9. Stick to your decision

 After finally breaking the news to your partner, they are most likely to feel upset, and you might feel guilty for hurting them.
 It may even weaken your resolve to separate from them.
 However, the moment you feel you are falling weak, remind yourself of the reason why you sought a divorce in the first place.
 Keep distance from your spouse, so they too are aware of how serious you are about the divorce.
 You may even seek a licensed professional while transitioning.
 They can help you navigate your feelings of guilt and work towards a better future.

 10. Seek a good lawyer

 Once you have had a word with your spouse, then start looking for a good attorney.
-Look for someone who can understand you and your case and also make you feel comfortable.
+Look for someone who can understand you and your case and also make you feel comfortable and who will notify you about the paperwork, laws, legalities, and proceedings.
 Keep all your legal documents ready, as they will come in handy when you have a discussion.
 If possible, try to speak to your partner to have an amicable divorce.
 Even a collaborative divorce can be set aside as an alternative option as it is easier and quicker than amicable divorce.

 Frequently Asked Questions

 1. Is it better to divorce or stay unhappily married?